bluesky/bluesky-queueserver/docs/source/manager_config.rst

 - ``redis_addr`` - the address of Redis server, e.g. ``localhost``, ``127.0.0.1``, ``localhost:6379``.
   The value may also be passed using ``--redis-addr`` CLI parameter.

+- ``redis_name_prefix`` - the prefix is appended to the Redis keys to differentiate between keys created by different instances of RE Manager.
+The value may also be passed using ``--redis-name-prefix`` CLI parameter.

 startup
 +++++++